History of Myanmar: Joining the Allies

-Following World War II
+Post World War II

 The surrender of the Japanese brought a military administration to Burma and demands to try Aung San for his involvement in a murder during military operations in 1942.
-Lord Mountbatten realised that this was an impossibility considering Aung San's popular appeal.
+Lord Mountbatten realised that this was an impossibility, considering Aung San's popular appeal.

-After the war ended, the British Governor, Sir Reginald Dorman-Smith returned.
-The restored government established a political program that focused on physical reconstruction of the country and delayed discussion of independence.
+After the war ended, the British Governor, Sir Reginald Dorman-Smith, returned.
+The restored government established a political program that focused on the physical reconstruction of the country and delayed discussion of independence.

 The AFPFL opposed the government, leading to political instability in the country.
 A rift had also developed in the AFPFL between the Communists and Aung San together with the Socialists over strategy, which led to Than Tun being forced to resign as general secretary in July 1946 and the expulsion of the CPB from the AFPFL the following October.

-Dorman-Smith was replaced by Sir Hubert Rance as the new governor, and almost immediately after his appointment the Rangoon Police went on strike.
+Dorman-Smith was replaced by Sir Hubert Rance as the new governor, and almost immediately after his appointment, the Rangoon Police went on strike.
 The strike, starting in September 1946, then spread from the police to government employees and came close to becoming a general strike.

 Rance calmed the situation by meeting with Aung San and convincing him to join the Governor's Executive Council along with other members of the AFPFL.
 The new executive council, which now had increased credibility in the country, began negotiations for Burmese independence, which were concluded successfully in London as the Aung San-Attlee Agreement on 27 January 1947.
 The agreement left parts of the communist and conservative branches of the AFPFL dissatisfied, however, sending the Red Flag Communists led by Thakin Soe underground and the conservatives into opposition.